bareos/GSoC2025/ProjectIdeasList.md

 ## Add support scripts to allow backups to object-based storages

 The currently existing droplet backend is far from optimal.
-Its upcoming replacement will work with scripts to interface with the storage service.
+Its replacement works with scripts to interface with the storage service.
 While our first priority is to support Amazon S3 compatible storages, having more scripts to support different storage backends would provide significant value to our users.